BLOG

 7. Handle Hazardous Materials With Care

 Construction sites often involve the use of hazardous materials like asbestos, chemicals, and dust.
-Proper storage, handling, and disposal procedures must be established and followed.
-Workers need training on how to deal with these materials safely and how to use personal protective equipment to minimise exposure.
+Proper storage, handling, and disposal procedures must be established and followed, according to the COSHH hazardous waste regulations.
+Workers need training (like our COSHH Training Course) on how to deal with these materials safely and how to use personal protective equipment to minimise exposure.

 8. Keep the Site Clean and Organised

 A tidy site is a safe site.
 Keeping the site clean and organised helps prevent slips, trips, and falls.
 Designate specific areas for waste and materials, and conduct regular site inspections to ensure cleanliness and order are maintained.
-An organised site not only enhances safety but also improves overall efficiency.
+An organised site not only enhances overall efficiency but also improves your safety culture, which is particularly important in a construction environment.

 9. Communicate Emergency Procedures